Mute all notifications by timeout with NFC

 Activate "Do not Disturb"

-The next step is to activate the "Do Not Disturb" mode for the created period.
-To do this, tap + again, enter Disturb above and select Set Do Not Disturb.
-Tap on Off → Turned Off → Time → tap on 7 PM→ Adjusted Date → Done.
+The next step is to activate the “Do not Disturb“-mode for the created time period.
+To do this, we enter Focus in the search bar and select Set Focus.

 Define further actions

-You can add further actions to the chain of actions we have created, which can be switched on or off for the number of minutes entered at the beginning.
-To activate the dark mode we tap on + → Dark → Set Appearance.
-To open a news app, we also go to + → App → Open app → Select and choose our desired app here.
+You can add further actions to the chain of actions we have created.
+These can be activated during the number of minutes we entered at the beginning (e.g. 15 minutes).
+To activate the dark mode, search for Dark → Set Appearance.

 Test action, save and write to NFC tag